DeadGrin/pass_manager/README.md

 5. Type your key and press Enter

 Application stores key only in SHA256 format, so if you forgot the key, you cannot restore it (only brutforce or search in sha256 databases).
 Application does not encrypt passwords themselves so they are accesible in application folder.
-If you want to implement encryption feel free to contact me or create a branch.
+If you want to implement encryption just fork.

 To edit service/login/password double-click right button